abhijithvijayan/sherlock/README.md

 A JavaScript fork of https://github.com/TheYahya/sherlock/

-N.B.
+### Note
+- Currently supports 63 websites.
-Under Development.
-More Sites are being added.
+- More Sites are being added.

 ## Contributing and Support
 View the Contributing guidelines [here](CONTRIBUTING.md).